Sexual Misconduct, Sexual Harassment, Dating and Domestic Violence, or Stalking and Resources

 Maxient Incident Report for Employees

 The District also encourages all individuals to make a report to the College.
 Reporting options are not mutually exclusive.
-Both internal and criminal reports may be pursued simultaneously.
+Both administrative and criminal processes may be pursued simultaneously.

-Making a report means telling someone in authority what happened -- in person, by telephone, in writing or by email.
+Making a report means telling someone about the incident either in person, by telephone, in writing or email.
 At the time a report is made, a Complainant does not have to decide whether or not to request any particular course of action, nor does a Complainant need to know how to label what happened.
 Choosing to make a report, and deciding how to proceed after making the report, can be a process that unfolds over time.
-The College provides support that can assist each individual in making these important decisions, and to the extent legally possible will respect an individual’s autonomy in deciding how to proceed.
+The Colleges provide supportive resources that can assist each individual in making these important decisions, and to the extent legally possible will respect an individual’s autonomy in deciding how to proceed.
 In this process, the College will balance the individual’s interest with its obligation to provide a safe and non-discriminatory environment for all members of the campus community.

-urged to report the incident to District Safety and Security or go to the Student Health and
+urged to report the incident to Safety and Security or go to the Student Health and

 Wellness Center at